fhildeb/lukso-node-guide/docs/guides/monitoring/node-exporter.md

 ## 3. Service Configuration

-Once the binary file is in place, we can create a service configuration for the exporter, so it automatically starts during boot, restarts during crashes.
+Once the binary file is in place, we can create a service configuration for the exporter, so it automatically starts during boot and restarts during crashes.
 The configuration will also check for logging before it starts up and uses the previously created user.

 **3.1 Create Service File**: Create a system service file using your preferred text editor.